History of Belfast: Home Rule, city charter

-Although the county borough of Belfast was created when it was granted city status by Queen Victoria in 1888, the city continues to be viewed as straddling County Antrim and County Down with the River Lagan generally being seen as the line of demarcation.
+Belfast was granted city status in 1888 by Queen Victoria.
+In 1899, on the coming into effect of the Local Government (Ireland) Act 1898, the city of Belfast became a county borough administratively distinct from County Antrim and County Down.
+It continues to be seen as straddling both counties, with the River Lagan generally being seen as the line of demarcation.
 Charles Vane-Tempest-Stewart made a grand visit to Belfast on behalf of the Queen to give it official recognition as a city.
 Belfast at this time was Ireland's largest city and the third most important port (behind London and Liverpool) in the United Kingdom; and the leader in world trade at the time.
 Belfast had become a world class industrial city and the center of linen production for the whole planet.
-In 1893, a Second Home Rule Bill passed through the House of Commons but was struck down in the House of Lords.
+In 1893, a Second Home Rule Bill passed through the House of Commons but was defeated in the House of Lords.
 Wary Protestants celebrated and, as had happened seven years earlier, Catholics were attacked in Belfast's shipyards.
 An article in the Daily Chronicle (28 April 1893) stated: "Catholic workmen were savagely set upon, kicked, beaten with belts, and chased and pelted with brickbats, stones and iron nuts, with the result that the greater body of the Catholics, who number six hundred, have cleared out to save their lives."

 On 14 January 1899, large crowds gathered to watch the launch of the RMS Oceanic, which had been ordered by the White Star Line for trans-Atlantic passenger travel.
 The Oceanic was the largest man-made moving object that had ever been built up to that time.
 By the year 1900, Belfast had the world's largest tobacco factory, tea machinery and fan-making works, handkerchief factory, dry dock and color Christmas card printers.
 Belfast was also the world's leading manufacturer of "fizzy drinks" (soft drinks).
 Belfast was by far the greatest economic beneficiary in Ireland of the Act of Union and Industrial Revolution.
 The city saw a bitter strike by dock workers organised by radical trade unionist Jim Larkin, in 1907.
 The dispute saw 10,000 workers on strike and a mutiny by the police, who refused to disperse the striker's pickets.
 Eventually the British Army had to be deployed to restore order.
 The strike was a rare instance of non-sectarian mobilisation in Ulster at the time.